revilowaldow/BITC/Sessions/2024/06 02 - Session 23.md

 Kana

-I was a baby wh
+I was a baby when they burned it

+Lachaka was burned on order of Kathkach
+Burned by the helviti
+th